Hoid/Sona/README.md

 The only methods in individual DAOs that do not throw Errors are the `create*Table()` method and the `exists()` method in each DAO, because if the database table creation fails we always want to immediately quit the app, and the `exists()` method doesn't require throwing.
 All other methods will throw errors back to the caller so that they can be dealt with appropriately at that level.
 Sometimes we catch errors inside the DAO methods and then throw a more useful Error, such as `UserError.cannotFetch` instead of just a `DatabaseError`.

 Individual DTOs that define what the database object looks like are subclasses of the GRDB `Record` class.
 For example, `User` defines all of the necessary methods for database access and insertion to work.
 See the GRDB documentation at the link above for more information.

+### Websocket Activity

+When the user is listening to someone's stream

 ## The Future of Sona